 Daria Bazarova - 4 years of experience in UX/UI and graphic design, 5 projects at Fingers Media

 Denis: Lately I’ve been replacing most of the tools with Figma, which is used to create all our company’s projects.
-This solution has become a standard in the industry, and the functionality so far is amazing.
-And it’s constantly expanding, including through the ‘addons’ that are created by the community of the service.
+This solution has become a standard, because the functionality is suitable for all UX design best practices.
+And it’s constantly expanding, adding even more features and mobile design tips.

 Figma is specifically made for creating interfaces.
-You can create clickable prototypes and open them on a device at the same time.
+There are such UX best practices like clickable prototypes and opening them on a device at the same time.
 We often use the Smart Animate feature, which allows for creating interface animations in a prototype.
-This helps to bring the prototype closer to the final product and give detailed instructions to developers.
+These mobile design tips make the prototype closer to the final product and give detailed instructions to developers.

 Figma also makes it possible to work with vectors.
 But working with rasters is not so convenient in Figma, so it doesn't entirely replace Adobe Photoshop in this case.
 And I mostly use it for two things: visualization and compositing.
-So if you need to remove image background, make presentation mockups or do compositing of several elements for splash screens or a mobile app itself, then there is nothing better than Photoshop.
+If you need to remove image background, make presentation mockups or do composition of several elements for splash screens or a mobile app itself, then there is nothing better than Photoshop.